 The ‘Four Hour Work Week’ is bullshit; continued

 It’s this sleight-of-hand that most critics obsess over, but I have no problem with it.
-As Tim constantly explains, the 4 hour work week doesn’t mean you jerk off for the remaining 20 hours of the day.
+As Tim constantly has to explain, the 4 hour work week doesn’t mean you jerk off for the remaining 20 hours of the day.
 Instead, it frees you up to focus on whatever you’re really interested in.

 By his definition, I do about four to 10 hours of work per week.
 Exhausting!